protontypes/LibreSelery/README.md

 ## Concept

-LibreSelery is a simple tool that can be attached to any git based project.
-It creates as a donation pool collecting cryptocurrency in a wallet (currently Bitcoin).At each run an amount is taken from the donation pool and distributed to the project's contributors and dependencies.
+LibreSelery is a simple command line tool that runs upon any git project manuely or automated by continuous integration.
+It creates as a donation pool collecting cryptocurrency in a wallet.
+At each run an amount is taken from the donation pool and distributed to the project's contributors and dependencies.

 It is designed to run in a continuous integration pipeline like GitHub Actions.
-Donation transactions are automatically handled and transaction details are published for transparency into the wiki of your repository.
+Donation transactions are automatically handled and transaction details are published for transparency into the wiki of your repository with a donation page of your project.

 Donations are divided between contributors based on a public and transparent metric.
 The metric can be configured per repository and is based on the following weights: